dariosalina/color_picker/README.md

 ## Getting Started

-First, install the dependencies and then run the development server:
+First install the dependencies and then run the development server:

 ```bash
 yarn install
 yarn dev
 ```

+Check it on localhost:3000

 ## What this project is about

-Color picker built in Next.js, the user can interact with a shade selector and a hue selector as well as fill in RGB values himself.
+Color picker built in Next.js, the user can interact with the shade selector and the hue selector as well as he can fill in RGB values himself.

 ## Features